-Our rehab helps opiate addicted individuals – especially Oxy, Vicodin, and other painkillers.
-We have many programs for men and women who are addicted to medications.
-Many of our clients also abuse alcohol with opioids -an incredibly lethal combo
+Our rehab helps opiate-addicted individuals – especially Oxy, Vicodin, and other painkillers.
+We have many programs at our treatment & rehab centers for men and women who are addicted to medications.
+Many of our clients also abuse alcohol with opioids -an incredibly lethal combo.

 Prescription medications may have played a significant, beneficial role for some.
 But nothing could have prepared us for the shocking rise in the non-medical use and abuse of prescription meds that has erupted in the past 10 years.

 The coverage and alarm for the explosion of prescription medication abuse is nowhere near adequate for the level of harm these drugs are causing.
 That is why we call prescription drug abuse the “silent epidemic” of the global health care system.
 In particular, there is a rampant abuse of opioids/opiates like OxyContin/oxycodone and Percocet/Percodan as well as narcotic painkillers like Vicodin/hydrocodone.
 Young people have discovered these prescription meds and are using them recreationally, while mature adults are victimized by the addiction to a medication they were originally prescribed for pain and other medical conditions.

 Some contributing factors leading to the incredible growth in prescription drug abuse are:

 - They are legally prescribed to some people (and therefore, widely available).

 - Many people who blindly trust their physician will become dependent without realizing it.

 - There is less stigma attached to the abuse of prescription medications than there is for users of illegal drugs like cocaine or methamphetamine.